top of page

 2. In Victorian Britain and America extended families

-C went through significant changes
+C went through significant structural changes

-D encouraged children to achieve their goals
+D encouraged children to go after and achieve their goals

 3. In 1960, in the U.S.A